Tax Collector Facilities & Warehouse Coordinator

 Knowledge, Skills, and Abilities:

-- Knowledge of departmental policies, plans, and procedures;
+- Knowledge of departmental and modern office policies, plans, and procedures;

 - Knowledge of inventory maintenance best practices;

-- Knowledge of Microsoft Outlook, Word, Excel, PowerPoint, and other job-related computer programs and software applications;
+- Knowledge at a strong level of Microsoft Outlook, Word, Excel, PowerPoint, and other job-related computer programs and software applications;

-- Skill in effective communication, both orally and in writing, including ability to understand and follow oral and written instructions;
+- Skill at a strong level in effective communication, both orally and in writing, including ability to understand and follow oral and written instructions;

 - Skill in strong time management, including skill in prioritizing and organizing work and meeting deadlines and objectives;